signaldatascience/R-curriculum/instructor-notes.md

 Afterward, assign *Linear Regression: Regularization*, which takes approximately 1 day.
 In the afternoon of the third day, present code solutions, allow a 10 minute break, and then present a brief exploratory analysis of the Kaggle African Soil Challenge data.

-Finally, assign *Linear Regression: Kaggle Africa Soil Challenge*, taking through the morning of the fourth day.
-Any extra time can be used for completing old work or buffer assignments. **Note:** The afternoon of the fourth day is unallocated going by this schedule and should be used for the first logistic regression assignment (in the next section).
+Finally, assign *Linear Regression: Kaggle Africa Soil Challenge*, taking through the end of the third day.
+Extra time can be used for completing homework assignments or old work.

 After *Linear Regression: Kaggle Africa Soil Challenge*, give students *Self-Assessment 2* (SA2).
 Allocate 4 hours for SA2 with a lunch break in between, present solutions at the end, and then have a half-hour break.
-After the break, students can work on finishing up old assignments, revising their self-assessment code, or working on buffer assignments.
-It may make sense to give students the first logistic regression assignment before SA2, especially if students seem mentally exhausted and might need a weekend to absorb resampling and regularization at a deeper level before doing SA2.
+After the break, students can work on finishing up old assignments, revising their self-assessment code, or working on buffer assignments. **Note:** It may make sense to give students the first logistic regression assignment before SA2, especially if students seem mentally exhausted and might need a weekend to absorb resampling and regularization at a deeper level before doing SA2.

 Homework
 --------

 Assign reading from Gelman and Hill, described in *Homework: Reading from Gelman and Hill*.
 The document portions out the homework into 3 different assignments over 3 nights.
 These can be assigned as soon as students start learning about resampling.

+Over the weekend, assign *R Inferno* for reading (Circles 1--6).
+Also, assign *Homework: Intermediate SQL Practice*.

 Additional notes
 ----------------